 - In Suicide Squad, Briscoe claimed to be the only one capable of piloting the team's helicopter Sheba.
 Given how possessive he was about Sheba, and that she seemed to respond to the sound of his voice, no one was ever quite game enough to test his claim.

 - Depending on the Writer, the Batmobile sometimes has anti-theft features specifically designed so that no one except Batman can start it.
 An interesting incident happened during the tail end of Knights End: after AzBats drops into the river, Batman races to the Batmobile (which somehow followed them) and tries to get in.
 Jean-Paul changed the locks, but Bruce overrode them.
 He hops in, starts it up... and the Batmobile explodes.
-He survives and tells the Tim Drake Robin that he would have done the same thing for an anti-theft deterrent, but not like that.
+He survives and tells Robin (Tim Drake) that he would have done the same thing for an anti-theft deterrent, but not with such lethal intent.

 - It's also notable that the DeLorean's starter motor never stalls out for Doc, only for Marty.